KilianMYSPRO/gymFamily/walkthrough.md

 - Users are now **required** to Log In or Create an Account to access the application.
 - This ensures all data is synced and secure from the start.

+### 12. JSON Import Template
+- Added a **Template** button to the "Import Routine" modal in the Planner.
+- Clicking this button automatically fills the input area with a valid sample JSON structure.
+- This helps users understand the required format for creating custom workout routines via JSON.

 ## Verification Results

 ### Manual Verification